kiseitai3/rumtk/README.md

 - [ ] Crypto Adapters
 - [ ] Commandline Standard Argument Interface
 - [ ] Toolkit Core Library
+- [ ] Toolkit Core Tests
 - [ ] HL7 v2 Interface Protocol
 - [ ] HL7 v2 Custom Message Configuration
 - [ ] HL7 v2 Interface utility
+- [ ] HL7 v2 Tests
 - [ ] HL7 v2 to FHIR Basic Mapping.
 - [ ] HL7 v2 to FHIR Custom Mappings
 - [ ] HL7 v2 to FHIR Conversion utility
+- [ ] HL7 v2 to FHIR Conversion Tests
 - [ ] HL7 FHIR CRUD
 - [ ] HL7 FHIR Client
 - [ ] HL7 FHIR Client utility
+- [ ] HL7 FHIR Tests
 - [ ] HIFLAMES utility => HL7 Interface - FHIR Loader And Message Exporter System

+# Contributing
+In its initial stages, I will be pushing code directly to the main branch.
+Once basic functionality has been stablished, everyone including myself is required to open an issue for discussions, fork the project, and open a PR under your own feature or main branch.
+I kindly ask you include a battery of unit tests with your PR to help protect the project against regressions.
+Any contributions are very appreciated.